 - The Martian by Andy Weir.
 This is a story about an astronaut marooned on Mars.
 Now he just needs to manage to stay alive until NASA can send the next Mars mission (in over a year).
 There’s not enough oxygen, water, or food.
 Communications are down.
 I got interested in this after this XKCD comic.
 Try this if you like the idea of someone trying to stay alive in a hostile environment.

 - Discworld by Terry Pratchett.
 Not one book but dozens (but skip the first two at first) about the discworld that is carried on the backs of four continent-sized elephants that in turn ride on the back of Great A’Tuin, the World Turtle, and he swims through space.
-There are different loose series about the Witches, the Wizards of Unseen University, the City Watch of Ankh-Morpork, the personification of Death (my favorite) and more.
+There are different loose series of stories about the Witches, the Wizards of Unseen University, the City Watch of Ankh-Morpork, the personification of Death (my favorite) and more.
 Very funny.
 Read this article at io9 for a good introduction.

 - Ranger’s Apprentice by John Flannagan.
 A nice romp and rather naive about what happens to people who get captured, but quite fun.